The Top 10 Real-Food Alternatives to Protein Bars

 Hard-boiled eggs are an absolute staple in my diet, and I eat one almost every day.
 Eggs are high in cholesterol (and so is shrimp -- weird, right?), but new research has shown that dietary cholesterol -- that is, if you have a lot in your diet -- does not necessarily increase heart problems.
 My cholesterol is right where it should be, despite my egg habit, so I guess I'm living proof of this.

-Hard-boileds are an excellent real-food energy bar replacement snack because they're filling, have a ton of protein and other good nutrients, are low in calories, and are a whole food.
+Hard-boileds are an excellent real-food protein bar replacement snack because they're filling, have a ton of protein and other good nutrients, are low in calories, and are a whole food.
 One is usually enough, especially paired with some good, slow-burning whole grain chips (Beanitos bean chips are my favorites right now).
 Eggs also keep well, so you can pop one in your backpack in the morning and it will still be good the next day, or even the day after.

 One egg -- 76 calories, 6 grams protein